 Renewable energy developments, in particular offshore wind farms, cause large-scale anthropogenic pressures which affect benthic communities over various spatial and temporal scales within coastal and offshore ecosystems over the next decades.

 Benthic organisms have a fundamental place in marine ecosystems and deliver numerous ecosystem services (such as marine biodiversity, long-term carbon storage and natural resources), which are intimately linked to the benthic system.
 Extensive renewable energy developments have the potential to initiate processes which are expected to affect benthic communities in numerous ways.
 The identification of these processes is the prerequisite for an efficient, hypothesis-driven approach towards the understanding of the various effects of marine energy developments on the marine benthos as well as on the whole ecosystem.

 The work group consists of scientists from many European countries and North America.
 WGMBRED meets annually and meetings are hosted at one of the members institute, aiming to visit a new country each year.
 Group members cooperate in research projects, by data exchange and in joint scientific publications.

 Save the date!

 On 24 April 2020 WGMBRED co-organizes a symposium on Offshore Renewable Energy Interactions with the Environment: Lessons Learned from Europe.
 The symposium takes place at the University of Rhode Island, and other organizers include the University of Rhode Island Graduate School of Oceanography, Rhode Island Sea Grant, and the Coastal Resources Center.
 Learn more.

-ICES WGMBRED participants at SAMS, Scotland in April 2015.
+ICES WGMBRED participants at the RBINS, Brussels in 2019.